wilsonmar/wilsonmar.github.io/_posts/2017-03-04-python-api-flask.md

    "__init__.py" are also removed for easier reading.

-   ### Taking the video course

-   The course's materials promises to show "the real (battle-hardened production) way (to create the Snakeeyes app), without tedious research".

-1. Once you have paid, visit <a target="_blank" href="https://courses.nickjanetakis.com/courses/take/build-a-saas-app-with-flask/downloads/2295059-downloading-the-course-s-material">Downloading the course materials</a>
-1. Unzip
-1. In Finder view the folders unzipped:

-   {% highlight text %}
-06-creating-a-base-flask-app
-07-blueprints-and-jinja-2-templates
-08-testing-and-code-quality
-09-creating-a-cli-script
-10-using-our-first-flask-extension
-11-creating-a-contact-form
-12-creating-a-complete-user-system
-13-creating-a-custom-admin-dashboard
-14-logging-middleware-and-error-handling
-15-quality-of-life-cli-improvements
-16-accepting-recurring-payments
-17-building-the-snake-eyes-game
-18-processing-microtransactions
-19-database-migrations
-20-internationalization-i18n
-   {% endhighlight %}

-   Each folder contains a more finished set of files than the previous one.

-   The video tutorials describe the changes you make to each folder.

-   The zip file has been downloaded at various points in time (in violation of terms of service) by  https://github.com/JohnBobo/bsawf and https://github.com/jademount/bsawf and https://github.com/OprekAbleCom/bsawf-course-material

 1. View the updates video: <a target="_blank" href="https://www.youtube.com/watch?v=Kq_khHWovl4&list=PL-v3vdeWVEsUDDWYgZ8ImfSORIHyrsBJy&index=12">3 Upgrading a Dockerized Flask App from Python 2.7 to Python 3.7.4</a> August 2019.
 30:06